 In March 2020, the FASB issued a new ASU, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
 The ASU provides optional expedients and exceptions for applying generally accepted accounting principles to contracts, hedging relationships, and other transactions affected by reference rate reform.
 The ASU simplifies the accounting evaluation of contract modifications that replace a reference rate affected by reference rate reform and contemporaneous modifications of other contract terms related to the replacement of the reference rate.
 With respect to hedge accounting, the ASU allows amendment of formal designation and documentation of hedging relationships in certain circumstances as a result of reference rate reform and provides additional expedients for different types of hedges, if certain criteria are met.
 In December 2022, the FASB issued ASU 2022-06, "Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848".
 This ASU defers the sunset date of the guidance in Topic 848 on reference rate reform to December 31, 2024.
 This ASU is effective upon issuance.
-We adopted ASU 2022-06 upon issuance and the adoption did not have an impact on our consolidated financial position, results of operations or cash flows.
+We adopted ASU 2022-06 upon issuance and in 2023 applied the accounting relief to certain of our LIBOR-related contractual and derivative modifications.